fh-bi-camp-mi-sem201617-mod-kbswe/graphql-findme-graphql-service/README.md

 You can run the full application stack
 (including database, GraphQL service, web frontend) by using a prepared environment based on Docker.
-This environment build and runs everything is needed to build and run the whole project with all dependencies and stuff.
+This environment builds and runs everything is needed to build and run the whole project with all dependencies and stuff.
 For more information and instructions see the readme file of [find.me Full Stack](https://github.com/kswe-2016-17/graphql-findme-full-stack)